jacqueline-rivera/customer-churn/README.md

 <!--![churndistribution](https://user-images.githubusercontent.com/71897317/129407180-597f927c-373b-42b6-bd72-92fba58b6a7c.png)-->

 ## Numerical Features
 We will examine the numerical features first.
 Below we have the relationship between churn rate and _tenure_.
 The churn rate is calculated by dividing the number of churns by the total number of customers for each unique value of _tenure_.
-We see that there is a negative correlation between churn rate and _tenure_.
-This suggests that the longer a customer has been with the company, the less likely the customer will churn.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/128102861-5776b9f4-c6bc-403d-b144-9e2c551e2815.png"/>
 </p>

 <!--![churnvtenure](https://user-images.githubusercontent.com/71897317/128102861-5776b9f4-c6bc-403d-b144-9e2c551e2815.png)-->

+We see that there is a negative correlation between churn rate and _tenure_.
+This suggests that the longer a customer has been with the company, the less likely the customer will churn.
+For _MonthlyCharges_ and _TotalCharges_, we can compare the distributions using layered histograms.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/129407964-d845048a-480e-42dd-b58f-96ec369f0b07.png"/>